Discover more from Healthy Rich

 Your Money Map helps you see what you’ve got coming in, direct it toward commitments and goals and see what’s leftover — that’s your Yes Fund.

 Your Yes Fund is the money you can spend on anything, anytime, without worry.
-Your bills are covered, your debt is being paid off and your savings are growing.
+Your commitments are covered, and you’re addressing your goals.
 This bucket comes with no requirements or restrictions.

 Finding your Yes Fund could require regular money mapping and math — but the easiest way to find it is to automate bill payments and savings contributions so your money is mapped for you, and you don’t have to think about it.